 A statute of limitations is the state law that sets the amount of time an individual has to file a lawsuit.
 If you try to file a claim after the statute of limitations has passed, the doctor or facility you’re attempting to sue will most likely have the court dismiss the case.

-In Hawaii, the statute of limitations for a medical malpractice lawsuit is two years.
-It’s important that you hire a personal injury attorney as soon as possible after your accident to get a head start on your case.
-Our team wants to make sure that our clients receive full compensation to treat their injuries – don’t miss your chance to achieve justice.
+Our Honolulu medical malpractice attorneys want to make sure that our clients receive full compensation to treat their injuries – don’t miss your chance to achieve justice.

 Proven Record of Success